 If you’re the type of streamer who only streams one game, speedrunning is a great way to attract some YouTube views.
 If you happen to be a speedrunner who likes to try a variety of different games, I’ve got a bit of insight for you – check out the screenshot below.
 It’s a list of the most searched for speed run games from users searching within YouTube:

 3. Guides / Tutorials

 Trophies, achievements, boss guides – you name it.
 There’s a colossal amount of potential guides to be made due to the constant demand.
-New DLC gets released for your favourite game?
+New DLC gets released for your favorite game?
 Perhaps a glitch?
 The possibilities are endless.

 Have a think about what sort of content you searched for on YouTube when you were new to a particular game.
-To my shame, I didn’t realise you could shoot the eye of a Hinox on Zelda Breath of the Wild until I had a browse on YouTube.
+To my shame, I didn’t realize you could shoot the eye of a Hinox on Zelda Breath of the Wild until I had a browse on YouTube.

 If you want a shortcut on how to find the type of content people are searching for on YouTube, there are plenty of keyword research tools out there.
-The one I use is Ahrefs, which has a 7 day trial for $7.
+The one I use is Ahrefs, which has a 7-day trial for $7.
 Even though it’s a paid trial, you may not need to continue your subscription if you do your research in one big batch.

 Whether you’re making videos or live streaming, a good microphone will improve your production quality massively.
 Check out our guide to the best headsets for streaming before you invest in a separate microphone in case you could save money by using a good headset instead.

 If done correctly, TikTok is an effective way to get your best content in front of new viewers.